MIDL Insight Meditation

 What you will learn:

-1. How to withdraw your awareness from the six senses.
+1. How to withdraw your awareness from sensual stimulation.

 2. How to cultivate piti-sukha through a momentum of letting go.